rawmkit/rawstat/README.md

 INSTALL
 -------
-The shell command `make && make install` should build and install this package.
+The shell commands `make && make install` should build and install this package.
 See *config.mk* file for configuration parameters.

 dwmblocks can be customized by creating a custom *config.h* file and (re)compiling the source code.